Ticketedmoon/skybreak-unix-environment/vim/my_vim_cmd_sheet.md

 `{` and `}` for moving up and down blocks of text.

-`x` - delete character under word and move cursor to next character.
+`x` - delete character under cursor and move cursor to next character.
-`X` - delete character under word and move cursor to previous character.
+`X` - delete character under cursor and move cursor to previous character.
+`r{A}` - replace character under cursor with A.
+`R` - enter insert mode.

 `dw` - delete word up to next symbol.
 `dW` - delete word up to next word.